ziutek/emgo/egroot/src/runtime/noos/readme-cortexm.txt

 #### ISRStack, MainStack, TaskStack (no default value)

 Defines the size of the stack for ISRs, main task and other tasks.
-It is ounding up to a multiple of 32 bytes.
+It is rounding up to a multiple of 32 bytes.

 #### MaxTasks